UberGuidoZ/Flipper/Dolphin_Level/ReadMe.md

-# Upgrade or Downgrade your Flipper level!
+# Upgrade or Downgrade your Flipper level (Official firmware)!

-## NOTE: To fix issue with recent firmware, file should start with a period `.`
+## NOTE: To fix issue with recent firmware changes, file should start with a period `.`

 Github doesn't like files that start with a period so please make sure to rename it after download.